(Costa Rican, Nicaraguan red beans and rice)

 - Casamiento (Salvadoran black beans and rice): Use black beans instead of red beans.

-- Nicaraguans on the Caribbean coast use coconut oil instead of regular vegetable oil.
+- Nicaraguans on the Caribbean coast use coconut oil instead of regular vegetable oil, and they usually eliminate the bell pepper.

 - Stir in some chopped cilantro.